SabianF/missing-number-identifier/README.md

 An algorithm to find a missing number from an array of non-duplicate numbers greater than 0 and less than the size of the array

-I got inspired to write this after watching [ThePrimeAgen's video on XOR](https://youtu.be/YNObatXvhZc)
+I got inspired to write this after watching [ThePrimeAgen's video on XOR](https://youtu.be/YNObatXvhZc) up until the 19-minute mark.

 Then, I thought "Why do we need to iterate through the arrays twice with O(2n) complexity?
 Can we do it in 1 iteration?"